DETAILED ACTION

 With respect to claim 41, Glavina et al, as modified, discloses:

-wherein the computer is programmed to execute the selection of the preset calculation rules on the second cell count obtained from one of the controllers to determine the set of target value and limit value for the plurality of specimen analyzers (obvious in view of combination; Glavina et al teaches target value and limit value.
+wherein the computer is programmed to execute the selected one of the preset calculation rules on the second cell count from one of the controllers to determine the set of target value and limit value in common for the plurality of specimen analyzers (obvious in view of combination; Glavina et al teaches target value and limit value.
 Nagai teaches cell count.)

 With respect to claim 42, Glavina et al, as modified, discloses: